 All data about the stepper motor you get in the datasheet of the used motor.

-On rotary axis we have also reducer – different types.
+On the rotary axis, we also have reducers – different types.
 We have a planetary reducer and a gear reduction of reducer ratio we also add into a data table.
-For easier reading and using data table in right side of data table (undervalue) is showed how to use it.
+For easier reading and using the data table in the right side of the data table (undervalue) is showed how to use it.